bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 Sharp Right Turn Shady

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
-To combat the overfitting, I modified the model so that ...??????????????????

-After the data collection and augmentation process, I had 38,000 number of data points.
-I then preprocessed this data by normalization with mean center.
+After the data collection and augmentation process, I had 38,000 data points.
+I then preprocessed this data by normalization with mean-center.
 I finally randomly shuffled the dataset and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by the validation loss converging to 0.06, as seen below:

 ```
+Train on 30338 samples, validate on 7585 samples
 Epoch 1/5
 30338/30338 [==============================] - 70s - loss: 0.0207 - val_loss: 0.0618
 Epoch 2/5